 Tickets are no longer available for this event.

-This beginner-friendly introduction to digital safety will cut through the fear, uncertainty, and doubt generated by the frenetic news cycle and the latest Internet privacy listicle, and offer an opportunity to ask the Tech Learning Collective’s cybersecurity trainers your most pressing online privacy and digital security questions.
+This beginner-friendly introduction to digital safety will cut through the fear, uncertainty, and doubt generated by the frenetic news cycle and the latest Internet privacy listicle, and offer an opportunity to ask your most pressing online privacy and digital security questions.
+By learning about foundational frameworks that cybersecurity professionals use to assess risk and safety such as the CIA triad and the three states of data, you’ll build an understanding of information security from first principles to advanced techniques.
+By the end of this workshop, you will be able to apply these building blocks to anything and everything you do online, or in the streets.

 Learning how to stay safe online is on many people’s minds, but how do you start this process?
 With so many tools and suggestions from “experts,” how do you know which tool to use, when, and in what situation?
 Do you really need a VPN?
 (And what even is that?)
 What are the tools you really should use, and which tools aren’t worth it?
 Moreover, without being a cybersecurity expert yourself, how do you learn to sniff out the useful stuff from the placebos?